-Investec Bank Limited is the Parent entity of Fox Street 7 (RF) Limited.
+Investec Bank Limited is the Parent entity of Fox Street 6 (RF) Limited.
 In accordance with the requirements of IFRS 10, Consolidated Financial Statements, Investec Bank Limited consolidates Fox Street 6 (RF) Limited.
 This is because Investec Bank Limited is exposed to variability of returns from Fox Street 6 (RF) Limited and has the ability to affect these returns through the power it has.

-The following transactions took place and balances existed between Investec Bank Limited and Fox Street 7 (RF) Limited:
+The following transactions took place between Investec Bank Limited and Fox Street 6 (RF) Limited.